ic3man5/ic3man5.github.io/_posts/2025-05-22-rust-c++-modern-error-handling.markdown

 The Result Pattern
 -------------

-The result Pattern is a return value that represents either success or failure.
+The result pattern is a return value that represents either success or failure.
 The pattern forces you to handle the failure and not ignore it, which typically results less error-prone code.
 Rust has the [`std::result::Result`](https://doc.rust-lang.org/std/result/enum.Result.html) enum and C++23 has introduced the [`std::expected`](https://en.cppreference.com/w/cpp/utility/expected) class.
+Below is example code that checks if a value is 0, 1, or invalid if not either of the two and returns the result pattern.

 Rust example:
 ===